Dr Sarah Pye

 What sort of animal am I?
 (Prep-Year 4, 1 hour)

-Students learn about rainforest animals through storytelling, puppetry and a multimedia presentation.
-They then embrace their ‘inner animal’ and paint or colour an animal mask to take home.*
+Students learn about rainforest animals including sun bears, orangutans, pygmy elephants, bearded pigs and Sumatran rhinos through storytelling, puppetry and a multimedia presentation.
+They then embrace their ‘inner animal’ and paint or colour an animal mask to take home.

 Students listen to a story from Wildlife Wong and the Orangutan about the naughty orangutan who stole Wong’s keys.
 They discuss opposable thumbs (an orangutan and human superpower), then go outside and raid the gardener’s green waste pile to try and build orangutan nests!
 Pongo the orangutan puppet tries them out for comfort…

-Aligning directly with the Year 6 curriculum, this workshop uses Wildlife Wong and the Sun Bear to explore literary text and informational text.
+Aligning directly with the Year 6 curriculum, this workshop uses Wildlife Wong and the Sun Bear to explore the differences between nonfiction and fiction; narratives and informational text.
 Students learn the importance of research, planning and editing, and explore literary techniques.
 They even get to help Sarah research her next book!

 Writing the environment (Year 7- 12, 1 hour)

-Science needs writers!
-Students learn to harness their observation skills and use literary techniques to improve narrative and informational writing about the environment.
+Science needs communicators!
+In this hands-on 1-2 hour workshop, students learn to harness their observation skills and use literary techniques to improve narrative and informational writing about the environment.
 With their tools sharpened, they put them to the test.
 This workshop can be conducted in the classroom, or in the great outdoors.

 Presentations for adults: